autopkg/dataJAR-recipes/Adobe Admin Console Packages/README.md

 The AdobeAdminConsolePackagesPkgInfoCreator processor, utilises the file: [AdobeAutoPkgApplicationData.json](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAutoPkgApplicationData.json) to generate the needed metadata.

+The idea is that we can update [AdobeAutoPkgApplicationData.json](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAutoPkgApplicationData.json), as needed.
+And not need to create a new processor.

+Data within [AdobeAutoPkgApplicationData.json](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAutoPkgApplicationData.json, as well as the PKG's `optionXML.xml` and `Application.json`

 #### Requirements
 1. Naming is important to the recipes, you'll need to create Managed Install
     • AdobeAcrobatDC